TravorLZH/travorlzh.github.io/_posts/2022-09-16-gauss-circle-improvement.md

 S(x)=\pi x+O(\sqrt x)\tag1
 $$

 when $x$ grows large.
-However, the error term in (1) is not optimal, and the task of improving the remainder is called **Gauss circle problem**.
-In this article, we apply complex-analytic tool to give an improved version of (1):
+However, the error term in (1) is not optimal, and the task of improving the remainder is called the **Gauss circle problem**.
+In this article, we apply complex-analytic methods to give an improved version of (1):

 $$
 S(x)=\pi x+O(x^{1/3+\varepsilon}),\tag2